bvibber/hdrfix/readme.md

 ```

 Adjustable parmeters:
-* `--pre-scale=N` multiplies the input signal.
-The default is `1.0`, passing through the original signal.
+* `--exposure=N` adjusts the input signal by the desired number of f-stops up or down.
+The default is `0`, passing through the original signal.
 * `--pre-gamma-N` applies an exponential gamma curve to the input after scaling.
 The default is `1.0`, passing through the original signal.
-* `--tone-map=A` sets the HDR to SDR tone-mapping algorithm; choices are `linear` which will clip/correct anything brighter than 1.0, or one of `reinhard-luma` or `reinhard-rgb` which applies the Reinhard tone-mapping algorithm on either the luminance or separate RGB color channels.
-Luminance mode preserves colors better; RGB mode will apply desaturation on brighter colors nicely but also can shift colors and alter luminance a bit.
-Default is `reinhard-luma`.
+* `--tone-map=A` sets the HDR to SDR tone-mapping algorithm; choices are `linear` which will clip/correct anything brighter than 1.0, or one of `reinhard` or `reinhard-rgb` which applies the Reinhard tone-mapping algorithm on either the luminance or separate RGB color channels.
+Luminance mode preserves colors better but can lead to out of gamut colors needing to be corrected; RGB mode will apply desaturation on brighter colors nicely but also can shift colors and alter luminance a bit.
+Default is `reinhard`.
-* `--desaturation-coeff` sets the desaturation coefficient for chroma mapping in the Reinhard luma version.
-Default is `1.0` (no desaturation), but `0.75` looks nice on my test images.
 * `--hdr-max=N` sets the maximum luminance level for the Reinhard tone-mapping algorithm.
 Higher values will preserve more detail in very bright areas, at the cost of slightly poorer contrast in highlights.
-The default is `10000` nits which is the maximum for HDR10 input.
+The default is `100%` which checks for the brightest value from the image.
 A lower value will cause very bright details to blow out, but slightly lighten dark areas.
+Set as either a luminance in nits or a percentile of the input data.
 * `--post-gamma-N` applies an exponential gamma curve to the output after tone mapping.
 The default is `1.0`, passing through the original signal.
-* `--post-scale=N` multiplies the output signal.
-The default is `1.0`, passing through the original signal.
 * `--color-map=A` sets the color-mapping algorithm for out of gamut colors after tone-mapping.
 Choices are `clip` which can alter color and brightness, `darken` which can cause major shifts in relative contrast but preserves color precisely, or `desaturate` which preserves luminance but desaturates color as necessary to fit in gamut.
 Deafult is `desaturate`.
-* `--histogram` calculates a luminane histogram from the output, then stretches the total luminance range of the output to fit.
-If none of your pixels reach maximum brightness, this will brighten your image.
-Default is off (no histogram is calculated and no dynamic range expansion is done on output).
-* `--histogram-min` percentile (in 0..1 space) below which to flatten darks to black.
-Defaults to `0.0`.
-* `--histogram-max` perentile (in 0..1 space) above which to flatten brights to white.
-Defaults to `1.0`.
+* `--levels-min` sets the minimum output luminance level to retain, in either absolute `0`..`1` units or as a percentile `0%`..`100%`.
+Darker colors will be flattened to black in output.
+Defaults to `0`.
+* `--levels-max` sets the maximum output luminance level to retain, in either absolute `0`..`1` units or as a percentile `0%`..`100%`.
+Brighter colors will be flattened to white in output.
+Defaults to `1`.

 # Todo / roadmap